jeyasri-senthil/Automated-ML-App/README.md

 #### OVERVIEW

 <i>This application allows users to build an automated Machine Learning (AutoML) pipeline with ease.
-The app is designed to streamline the process of data analysis, profiling, model building, and result downloading.
-It leverages the power of Streamlit, Pandas Profiling, and PyCaret to provide a user-friendly and efficient experience.</i>
+The app is designed to streamline the process of model building and result downloading.
+It leverages the power of Streamlit and Scikit-Learn to provide a user-friendly and efficient experience.</i>

 ![output](https://github.com/jeyasri-senthil/Automated-ML-App/assets/108861190/138767a3-a1db-4b30-81cd-0855b0ce1fd5)